unimarkup/specification/README.md

 A text block can be used to group unimarkup text and set attributes that apply to the text inside the text block.
 Since a text block can have its own ID, it is easy to group and reference text.

-A text block can be used inside a paragraph or surrounded by blank lines.
+A text block can be used everywhere inside a paragraph, followed by another text block, or a new line.
 A text block can again be inside a text block.

+**Note:** Inline formatting can not be applied to a text block.
+Formatting can be done by setting attributes for a text block, or use inline formatting inside the text block.

 ~~~
 [Everything inside is treated as unimarkup text.
   Provided attributes apply to all text inside this block
 ]{Attributes for the text block}